dhsongjunsean/y1math/README.md

 - anything you feel this repository can be improved
 - please leave any suggestions you have below:

 Note: Do not simply copy and paste text/code from other sites.
-Inappropriate pull requests will be marked as invalid and rejected.
+Inappropriate pull requests will be marked as invalid and rejected after consideration.